Module palletjack.load

 except Exception as error:

-warnings.warn(f'Error deleting gdb item {gdb_item.id} from AGOL')
+warnings.warn(f"Error deleting gdb item {gdb_item.id} from AGOL")

 warnings.warn(repr(error))